shaybanerjee/parkingchatbot/README.md

 # Parking Chat bot -- node.js
-Project built for Hack The 6ix Hackathon
+Project built for Hack The 6ix.

 With this app, you can ask it if Waterloo Parking Lots C, N, W or X are available.